-2. Income taxes Since its inception, Great Expectations has incurred a net operating loss.
+2. Income taxes

+Since its inception, Great Expectations has incurred a net operating loss.
 Accordingly, no provision has been made for income taxes.

-3. Stock issued for services The value of the stock issued for services is based on management's estimate of the fair market value of the services rendered.
+3. Stock issued for services

+The value of the stock issued for services is based on management's estimate of the fair market value of the services rendered.

-4. Due to stockholders In February 1988 and December '31, 1998, advances totaling \$4,000 were made to Great Expectations by stockholders.
-There are no specific repayment terms and no interest is charged.
+4. Due to stockholders

+In February 1988 and December '31, 1998, advances totaling \$4,000\$ were made to Great Expectations by stockholders.

 5 .
+Management representation

-Management representation For the period ended October 1, 1999 management represents that all adjustments necessary to a fair statement of the results for the period have been included and such adjustments are of a normal and recurring nature.
+For the period ended October 1, 1999 management represents that all adjustments necessary to a fair statement of the results for the period have been included and such adjustments are of a normal and recurring nature.